 New Ways of Learning

-We support our partner institutions for quality teaching that integrates new ways of learning, in terms of:
+Skills for Jobs supports partner VET providers for quality teaching that integrates new ways of learning, in terms of:

 - Use of technology in learning;